Little-Princess-Studio/mruby-for-dotnet/README.md

 # mruby-for-dotnet

-This is a mruby-wrapper for .NET, current for Windows and will come to other platform soon.
+This is a mruby-wrapper for .NET, current for Windows/Linux/MacOS and will come to other platform soon.

 ## How to Install